neurodata-nomads/pymeda/README.md

-# Synaptome
+# PyMEDA
-Running MEDA on Synapses
+Running MEDA on conjugate array-tomography (cAT) data that is stored in BOSS.

 ## System Requirements
 The software has been tested macOS Sierra 10.12.6 (2.9GHz Intel Core i5).